zhangqianhui/GazeAnimationV2/README.md

-# GazeCorretion: Self-Guided Eye Manipulation in the wild using Generative Adversarial Networks
+# GazeCorrection: Self-Guided Eye Manipulation in the wild using Generative Adversarial Networks
 The code of paper "GazeCorrection: Self-Guided Eye Manipulation in the wild using Generative Adversarial Networks".
 Paper will published coming soon.

 --------------------------------------------